 Work with your organization's OKR coaches and WorkBoard Expert project team to decide how and when your team should take advantage of this capability.

-Steps to establish Key Result Dependencies
+Establish Key Result Dependencies

-If your result is a dependency of another team's Key Result, you can use the second drop down to to establish the relationship.
+If your result is a dependency of another team's key result, you can use the second drop down to to establish the relationship.
 By marking your result as dependency of another result, you effectively indicate that your result aligns to another result.

-Viewing Key Result Relationships
+View Key Result Relationships

 For any key result that has any alignment or dependency relationships, click View alignment tree from the Key Result Detail page to access the visualization and navigate the relationships.